Uniting Syrian rebels a big test for Saudi regional ambitions

 According to Mustafa Alani, an Iraqi security expert with close ties to Riyadh’s Interior Ministry, it was because of Russia that Riyadh agreed to host the meeting, working to deliver a group that can negotiate opposite Assad.

 “They understand the complexity of their task.
 How difficult it will be to come up with something tangible,” he said.
-“So they will not aim to create a centralized leadership that reflects who controls the ground because this will be impossible.
-They will aim to produce a centralized leadership that has reasonable, rational thinking and can sit at the table.”

-Additional reporting by Yara Bayoumy in Dubai and John Irish in Paris; Editing by Giles Elgood
+“So they will not aim to create a centralised leadership that reflects who controls the ground because this will be impossible.
+They will aim to produce a centralised leadership that has reasonable, rational thinking and can sit at the table.”
+(Additional reporting by Yara Bayoumy in Dubai and John Irish in Paris; Editing by Giles Elgood)